 As one may never know when the Chinese Government may take over of Hong Kong and adopt the “Great Firewall” For now though, the location is as safe as it gets, with no mass surveillance or data retention laws.

-Both ExpressVPN and PureVPN have undergone a security audit, verifying their logless claims in New Zealand.
+Both ExpressVPN and PureVPN have undergone a security audit, verifying their logless claims.
 However, PureVPN does have a troubled history with privacy, so I do give Express the win here.

 For configurations, PureVPN gains an upperhand over Express.
 Where the BVI-based provider adopts a shared infrastructure and address allocation, PureVPN supports both: dynamic and static.